britovski/sky130_skel/README.md

 At least 20 Gb space is required for minimal or recommended installation.
 At least 40 Gb space for basic standard cells PDK installation with openlane or qflow base flows; and at least 60 Gb if you want all PDK standard cells installed for digital flow.

-Here are also a brief guide to install it on a VM: <TO PUT A GUIDE TO VM CONFIG/INSTALL HERE>

 ### Minimal Skel
 Once you have a fresh CentOS 7 Linux installed, you can setup an skel to use sky130 open PDK, following below steps:

 Step 1.
-Download and change file permissions.
+Download (or clone the repository) and change scripts file permissions.

         chmod 777 *.sh